Why landing page conversion rates live or die by trust

 - Above the fold: Users treat information above the fold as 84% more important.
 Your most critical trust signal must be immediately visible.

-Clear, Action-Oriented CTAs
+Clear, action-oriented CTAs

 Your call-to-action must use specific action words, contrasting colors, and strategic placement.
 Trust signals positioned near CTAs reduce friction at the moment of decision.